 The IT (Information Technology) Specialist Course was established through the educational project called "Development of a hub for IT specialists with cutting edge technology adaptation abilities".
 The project was adopted as part of the Advanced IT Specialist Promotion Program initiated by the Ministry of Education, Culture, Sports, Science and Technology.
-The examination period of the educational project will total three and half years, from the second half of 2006 to 2009.
 The aims of the project are to systematically develop software engineering on the basis of computer science and information/telecommunications, to accommodate cutting-edge software technologies flexibly, and to develop human resources in order to enable its application and transformation into specific skills.
 The course allows the study of software engineering from the meta technology perspective and provides a curriculum intended to cultivate meta technology skill development into actual software development by OJL (On the Job Learning).
 OJL is an amalgamation of PBL (Project Based Learning) and OJT (On the Job Training).